 As others have discovered before, e.g., see §6.3 of [13], the authors in §3 of [7] observe significant time dependence in the arrival rate, departure rate and average occupancy levels of the ED.
-We confirm those observations here, but we go further by pointing out significant time dependence in (i) the probability of admission into an internal ward from the ED and (ii) the length-of-stay (LoS) distribution of arriving patients.
+We confirm those observations here, but we go further by pointing out significant time dependence in (i) the admission probability of an arriving patient and (ii) the length-of-stay (LoS) distribution of arriving patients.
 Time dependence in LoS was also a major theme in the recent study of a Singapore hospital in [14].
-We discuss the relation between time dependence and the state dependence emphasized by [7] in §4.5.

 The available ED patient flow data is powerful in that it includes arrival and departure times of individual patients, but it is also limited in that it does not contain a detailed account of all the steps and processes that take place during a patient's stay.
 Thus, given the available data, we are only able to construct a relatively rough aggregate stochastic model, but even that can be useful and is not easy.
 Our model has only three components: (i) an arrival process model, (ii) an admission probability model, and (iii) a LoS model.
 All three are complicated, because we find that all three should be regarded as time-varying.
-Given those components, our aggregate stochastic model for system occupancy is a $G_t/GI_t/\infty$ time-varying infinite-server queue, which is much more tractable than the notation suggests. ( $G_t$ denotes a general (non-renewal, non-Markov) time-varying arrival process, while $GI_t$ denotes mutually independent service times, independent of the arrival process, but with a time-dependent distribution.)
-The $M_t/M_t/\infty$ infinite-server model was proposed for healthcare in 1976 by Collings and Stoneman [15].
+Given those components, our aggregate stochastic model for system occupancy is a $G_t/GI_t/\infty$ time-varying infinite-server queue, which is much more tractable than the notation suggests.
+(G_t denotes a general (non-renewal, non-Markov) time-varying arrival process, while GI_t denotes mutually independent service times, independent of the arrival process, but with a time-dependent distribution.)